SB-Vernal-Pools/vernal-shiny-dashboard/shinydashboard/text/welcome.md

 Visualize the locations of vernal pools in the Santa Barbara region

-Select specific Location-Pool IDs to focus on particular pools

-Filter pools by size (units)

-Choose specific months and years for temporal analysis

 Comprehensive Pool Information:
 Access key data for each pool, including: